Shana12345/LatestDocker/README.md

 # Retrospective

 ## Achievements
-- What was good was that everything was delieved within the timeframe even though there was issue involved.
+- What was good was that everything was delivered within the timeframe even though there was issue involved.
 - Understanding the tools used in depth, understanding each had their own unique part and knowing the side effects  without them.
-- All complusory tasks were met.
+- All compulsory tasks were met.

 ## Problems faced
 - Not understand the tasks and tools at hand at the beginning of the project.
 This made it harder to start and plan on what I need to do.